 If the visitor's IP address is banned, the live chat option is suppressed for that user and will not appear on the page.

 Check that the Require sign-in option is not enabled in your Guide security settings.
 For more information, see the article: Restricting Help Center access to signed-in end-users.
 The Web Widget (Classic) only displays Help Center content that the user can see.
 When Require sign-in is enabled, the Web Widget (Classic) might not load for non-authenticated users.
 For more information, see the article: Adding the Web Widget to your website or Help Center.

 Open the browser console, this can differ depending on your preferred browser.
 There you can see logs of information like, network requests, CSS, security errors and more.
 In the browser console, check to see if there is an ERR_INSECURE_RESPONSE error displayed.
 If you see the ERR_INSECURE_RESPONSE error, likely, you do not currently have an SSL setup.
 You can tell if you have SSL in place if you see

 HTTPS at the beginning of your URL.
 If you do not see this, you can enable a Zendesk Provisioned SSL following the steps outlined in the article provided.

 Make sure your firewall is configured to allow the web widget to appear.

-If the previous steps were not successful, contact Zendesk Customer Support for further assistance.
-Make sure to include detailed information on the scope of the issue (when it began, who is affected), the URL of the website the widget is missing from, and a summary of any troubleshooting you've done so far.
+If the previous steps were unsuccessful, contact Zendesk Customer Support for further assistance.
+Ensure to include detailed information on the scope of the issue (when it began, who is affected), the URL of the website the widget is missing from, and a summary of any troubleshooting you've done so far.